- Home

 - Product news

-Muenster, Germany – XIMEA, the innovator of small size high performance cameras, has enhanced the current portfolio with models using the new interesting Sony CMOS Pregius™ S sensors.
+Muenster, Germany – XIMEA, the innovator of small-size, high-performance cameras, has enhanced the current portfolio with models using the new, outstanding Sony CMOS Pregius™ S sensors.

-The first lineup was introduced in 2020 and now continues with camera models based on IMX545, IMX546, IMX547 and other sensors from the Sony 4th Generation Pregius S family.
+Following the successful market launch of the first Pregius S-based cameras in 2020, XIMEA is continuing the series with camera models based on IMX545, IMX546, IMX547 and other sensors from the Sony 4th generation Pregius S family.

-This generation of Sony CMOS sensors is utilizing the small pixel size 2.74 µm in combination with BSI - backside illumination technology.
+This generation of Sony CMOS sensors utilizes a small pixel size of 2.74 µm in combination with BSI - backside illumination technology.

 The miniature size does not mean a compromise in the imaging quality which stays remarkable judging by any kind of EMVA 1288 parameters.

-As was already the case with previous generations, 4th continues with high quantum efficiency as well as lower noise and noteworthy Dynamic range above 70 dB.
+As with previous generations, the 4th generation continues to offer high quantum efficiency as well as lower noise and noteworthy dynamic range above 70 dB.

-Plus, all the sensors offer Global shutter readout making them ideal not only for scientific applications, but also for systems where objects move at a higher speed.
+Additionally, all sensors offer global shutter readout making them ideal not only for scientific applications, but also for systems where objects move at a higher speed.

-Another important factor is the availability of high speed versions for each of the sensor resolutions, namely the IMX535, IMX536, IMX537.
+Another important factor is the availability of high-speed version equivalents for each resolution, namely the IMX535, IMX536, IMX537.

 The higher speed models do not only bring additional considerable improvement in frame rate, but also interesting feature set not available for standard sensors.